 The authors have the opportunity to perform technical corrections, which may be reviewed by the co-editor to verify requested corrections and prevent further revisions, which are not permitted at this stage.

-After final acceptance, the manuscript is typeset by the Copernicus Publications Production Office, proofread by the authors, and published as a discussion paper on the ACPD website.
+After final acceptance, the manuscript is published as a discussion paper on the ACPD website.
 Public accessibility, archiving, and citability are guaranteed from this moment on (usually about 2–8 weeks after submission).

-After the open discussion the authors are expected to publish a response to all comments (within 4 weeks, can be extended upon request).
+After the open discussion the authors are expected to publish a response to all comments within four weeks, in case they have not done so during the open discussion.
 The co-editor can also publish additional comments or recommendations.
 Normally, however, formal editorial recommendations and decisions shall be made only after the authors have had an opportunity to respond to all comments, or if they request editorial advice before responding.